Portugal; the ultimate destination calling us to its sunniest coast in all of Europe!

 Cost of Living in Portugal Summary

-The great news is that Portugal is super inexpensive – especially if you’re used to Western European prices.
+The great news is that Portugal is super inexpensive – especially if you’re used to prices from other Western European countries.
 This low price also doesn’t come at the expense of a good quality of life.
-It really is just whatever you make of it.
+It is just whatever you make of it.
 That being said, if you’re moving to Portugal you’ll need to budget for the most important costs.

 Whilst prices are low across the board, they do of course fluctuate depending on your lifestyle.
 Cooking all of your own meals at home will save you money – but then you’ll miss out on one of the most important aspects of Portuguese social life.
 Realistically you’ll need to balance it out so you can save money without totally wasting your time.

 The table below gives a rundown of the most common expenses.
-We’ve compiled this using user data from a variety of sources.
+I’ve compiled this using user data from a variety of sources.

 |Rent (Private Room vs Luxury Villa)||$400 – $2000|